getsentry/sentry-docs/src/collections/_documentation/platforms/javascript/angular.md

 ```

-In case you are using the CDN version or the Loader, we provide a standalone file for every integration:
+In case you're using the CDN version or the Loader, Sentry provides a standalone file for every integration:

 ```html
 <!-- Note that we now also provide a es6 build only -->